 We may recognize the value of cultivating mindfulness and noticing our authentic experience.
 But without courage, we’re likely to revert to our usual defenses, which protect us from shame and pain.

 Peering into our heart and being mindful of what we’re actually experiencing takes tremendous inner strength.
 Oftentimes what we see isn’t pretty.
 Perhaps something in us is scared or hurting.
-Being strong often means allowing ourselves to be weak, or what we might think of as weakness.
+Being strong often means allowing ourselves to be weak, or what we might judge as weakness.
 Courageous mindfulness means letting ourselves experience whatever we happen to be experiencing in the moment, whether pleasant or unpleasant.
+This is nothing less than the art of loving ourselves.

 No longer resisting our experience—not being ashamed or afraid of it—we can live more mindfully and boldly.
-Rather than be reactive, we can pause, take some breaths, and notice what we’re feeling in the moment.
-We can honor ourselves for having the courage to meet our experience as it is, without avoiding or sugarcoating it.
+Rather than be reactive, we can pause, breathe, and notice what we’re feeling in the moment.
+We can honor ourselves by tapping into our courage to meet our experience just as it is, without avoiding or sugarcoating it.

 Finding the courage to reveal our experience rather than blame or criticize, we invite people toward us.
 Intimacy means seeing into each other’s inner world.
 We create a climate for connection as we let people see us—inviting them into our inner life.
 As we honor our experience just as it is and share it with people with whom we trust, we come out of hiding and move toward greater happiness.